Indexing-Your-Heart/game/README.md

 ### Editing Dependencies

-If you need to edit any of the dependent libraries, you can run `just edit-deps` or open the Indexing Your Heart.xcworkspace file.
+If you need to edit any of the dependent libraries, you can the Indexing Your Heart.xcworkspace file.
 This will open Xcode with all the Swift packages used to build the libraries that the Godot project utilizes.

-To rebuild all dependencies after making adjustments, run `just build-all-deps`.
+To rebuild all dependencies after making adjustments, run `just build-extensions`.
 The correct build flags will be applied to ensure binaries for macOS and iOS are available.
-Likewise, you can call either `just build-dep` or run `.build-libs.sh` to build a given dependency.
+Likewise, you can call either `just build-extension` or run `.build-libs.sh` to build a given dependency.

 > **Note**
 > Before running the game, make sure that the dylib dependencies are signed by
-> running `just codesign-deps` and provide your codesigning identity:
+> running `just codesign-extensions` and provide your codesigning identity:
 >
 > ```
 > just codesign-deps "Developer ID Application: John Appleseed (...)"